 Commercial roofing is largely designed to be functional.
 In most cases, the roof of a commercial building cannot even be seen by those on the ground.
 Most buildings have flat roofs.
 If there is a pitch to the roof, it is very low.

-Because commercial roofing is usually flat, it cannot repel water naturally.
+Because commercial roofing is usually flat and the installation quite similar to Industrial Flooring Installation, it cannot repel water naturally.
 That means that the roofing materials must be designed to resist water damage, as well as the intense rays of the sun.
 Some businesses opt for layers of asphalt for their roofs, but more efficient options include thermoplastic roofing and spray foam roofing.

 Spray foam roofing is an especially good choice for flat roofs.
 The foam is sprayed onto the roof when it is in liquid form, and it nestles into every crack and cranny on the roof.
 Then the foam dries to a hard and seamless surface that withstands UV rays and does not allow for water penetration.
 Foam roofing lasts about 100 years or more, making it the most durable roofing choice, as well.